Biden To Democrats Objecting To Electoral College Results: 'It Is Over'

 Three protesters were escorted out of the House chamber.
 NPR's Susan Davis reports that at least one was arrested.

 NPR's Ron Elving notes that it all was a similar scene to one that played out in January 2001 after George W. Bush's election, the Florida recount and the Supreme Court decision that stopped it.
-The vice president who had to play Biden's role then was none other than Al Gore himself.
-Most of the objectors were all from the House, many from Florida.
+The vice president, who had to play Biden's role then, was none other than Al Gore himself.
+The objectors were all from the House, many from Florida.

-After overruling several objectors the same way Biden has, Gore jokingly noted he understood how they felt but that the process was done.
+After overruling several objectors the same way Biden did, Gore jokingly noted that it was becoming somewhat painful.